mohit2708/python/Interview_question.md

 |Syntax: list_1 = [10, ‘Chelsea’, 20]	|Syntax: tup_1 = (10, ‘Chelsea’ , 20)|

-### Dictionaries
+### Ques.
+What is Dictionaries?

-A dictionary is a collection which is unordered, changeable and indexed.
-In Python dictionaries are written with curly brackets, and they have keys and values.<br>
+* Dictionaries are written with curly brackets, and have keys and values.
+* Dictionary items are ordered, changeable, and does not allow duplicates.
+* Dictionaries are changeable, meaning that we can change, add or remove items after the dictionary has been created.

 Example:-
 ```python
 thisdict =	{